 With a 29/41 (FHA) qualifying ratio

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, please use this Loan Pre-Qualifying Calculator.
+If you'd like to run your own numbers, use this Mortgage Qualification Calculator.

-Remember these are just guidelines.
-We will be thrilled to help you pre-qualify to determine how large a mortgage you can afford.
+Remember these are only guidelines.
+We'd be happy to pre-qualify you to help you figure out how much you can afford.